joaquintides/boost_epoch/boost_vs_std.md

-# Relevancy of Boost libraries vs. standard equivalents
+# Relevance of Boost libraries vs. standard equivalents

 As a crude way to assess how the importance of certain Boost libraries have varied among the public with the introduction of equivalent components in the C++ standard, we have issued